jonadmark/repd/README.md

 ## Quick Start

 Firstly you need to make sure all the dependencies are satisfied.
-The Linux dependencies are found on the `linux-requirements.txt` file in the repository root.
+The Linux dependencies are found on the `linux-requirements.txt` file in the repository's root.

-Dependencies solved, you can execute the REPD daemon process with the following command (It is recommended to run the programs with python version 3.4):
+With the dependencies solved, you can execute the REPD daemon process with the following command (It is recommended to run the programs with python version 3.4):
 ```
 python3 repdd.py
 ```